Monday 18 November 2024: Thematic papers 3 - Challenging audiences (Auditorium)

 Stéphanie Masuy

-Ixelles Museum Brussel - Belgium
+Ixelles Museum Brussels - Belgium

 Currently closed for renovation work, the Ixelles Museum is rethinking itself with a view of reopening in 2026.
 One of the many questions being asked is how to encourage greater appropriation of the collections and reflecting on complex themes through the museum labels.